Selections from the Ed

 era.
 To this end I am greatly indebted many photographers, and in

-particular Geoff Goodall and Greg Banfield for
+particular Geoff Goodall, Greg Banfield and David Carter for

 allowing me to share in their vast collections.